Find out how the programme has been designed to fit in with a busy professional career, and the value of studying as part of an online community.

 There will be opportunities to augment what has been learnt online via a one week period of face-to-face teaching in years 1 and 2.
 This blended learning approach gives the flexibility of online learning, with the opportunities to apply that learning and gain valuable feedback through the contact teaching periods.

-The important benefit of this programme is the online community which allows the student often working as a single practitioner to share experiences of managing many different and difficult clinical scenarios and innovative treatment practices with students from around the world through active discussion boards, blogs, group work and videos.
-Doctors who have completed the Programme have spoken of the strength of support and encouragement that they gained from being able to share and learn together even though they are working in isolated places.
+An important benefit of this programme is the online community which allows the student often working as a single practitioner to share experiences of managing many different and difficult clinical scenarios and innovative treatment practices with students from around the world through active discussion boards, blogs, group work and videos.
+Doctors who have completed the programme have spoken of the strength of support and encouragement that they gained from being able to share and learn together even though they are working in isolated places.